Wu advances in Boston mayor race; opponent too early to call

-BOSTON — Democrat Michelle Wu has emerged the top vote-getter in a runoff election for the next mayor of Boston, but the race to decide her opponent in November is too early to call.
+Democrat Michelle Wu emerged the top vote-getter in Tuesday's preliminary election, but the race to decide her opponent in November remained too early to call early Wednesday.

 Wu, a city councilor, easily won Tuesday's preliminary balloting.
-Three other candidates — acting mayor Kim Janey and fellow city council members Andrea Campbell and Annissa Essaibi George — were locked in a tight race for the second spot.
-Janey and Campbell conceded defeat late Tuesday night.
+But three other candidates — acting mayor Kim Janey and fellow councilors Annissa Essaibi George and Andrea Campbell — were in a tight race for the No. 2 slot.
+Essaibi George declared victory late Tuesday night, and both Janey and Campbell conceded defeat.
+The Associated Press has not yet called the second finisher because of the close margin of votes separating the three women.

 All four are candidates of color, as is John Barros, Boston's former economic development chief and the only man in contention.
 Barros trailed well behind the four women.

 No matter who joins Wu on the Nov.
 2 ballot, history has already been made in a city that has never elected a woman, Black resident or Asian American as mayor.
-For much of the past century, the office has been held by Irish American men.
+For the past two centuries, the office has been held by white men.

-BOSTON (AP) — Boston was narrowing its field of mayoral hopefuls for the first time to two people of color, possibly both women — a stark change from the unbroken string of white men elected mayor in the city's first 200 years.

-Voters cast ballots in a preliminary mayoral election that will select two contenders from a field of five main candidates, all of whom are people of color, four of them women.
-Tuesday's two winners will face off against each other on Nov.
+Wu and Tuesday's other winner will face off against each other on Nov.
 2, ushering in a new era for the city which has wrestled with racial and ethnic strife.

-Acting Mayor Kim Janey; City Councilors Annissa Essaibi George, Andrea Campbell and Michelle Wu; and John Barros, the city's former economic development chief, were all vying to be one of the top contenders.

-Wu and Essaibi George told supporters Tuesday night they were the top two vote-getters, despite less than 1% of votes officially tallied, and both Janey and Campbell conceded defeat.
-The Associated Press has not yet called the winners because only a tiny amount of the vote has been counted.
+"I'm overjoyed that we are confident we've made the top two and are moving on to the final election," Wu told her supporters earlier in the evening.
+"I just want to take a moment to honor and thank this historic field of candidates, an amazing moment for the City of Boston."

+Essaibi George said she'd won enough support to challenge Wu in November.

+"I am so grateful to you showing up not just tonight but showing up for the last eight months," she told supporters, adding that while every vote needed to be counted, "it doesn't mean we can't celebrate."

-Janey had already made history, becoming the first Black Bostonian and first woman to occupy the city's top office in an acting capacity after former Mayor Marty Walsh stepped down earlier this year to become President Joe Biden's labor secretary.
+Earlier this year, Janey became the first Black Bostonian and first woman to occupy the city's top office in an acting capacity after former Mayor Marty Walsh stepped down to become President Joe Biden's labor secretary.

 All of the candidates are Democrats.
 Mayoral races in Boston do not include party primaries.